 We understand the federal verification process can be challenging.
 Therefore, we would like to provide some additional information on different methods for retrieving the appropriate tax information from the IRS.
 Below is the link to the IRS website where you will find instructions on requesting a tax return transcript:

 Students and families that have experienced changes to income, life circumstances or unusual expenses may be eligible to request an adjustment to their FAFSA.
-This video below will explain special circumstances in detail and establish the steps students can take to request an adjustment to their FAFSA.

 If you are transferring to Delta from another college and was granted a special circumstance approval, you are still required to meet with an advisor and provide the necessary paperwork to our office for consideration.
 Each institution determines special circumstance eligibility based their policies and our decision may be different than your prior school.